matchmore/documentation/overview.md

 {: #matchmore-cloud-service}
 #### Matchmore Cloud Service
 Matchmore is designed to simplify software developer’s life.
 It is an extension of the Publish-Subscribe model adding user context while remaining message-oriented.
 Publications and subscriptions are extended with the notion of geographical zone.
 The zone is defined as a circle with a center at the given location and a range around that location.
-Publications and subscriptions which are associated with a mobile device, e.g. user’s mobile phone, potentially follow the movements of the user carrying the device and therefore change their associated location.
+Publications and subscriptions which are associated with a mobile device, beacons or pin points.
+For example, user’s mobile phone, potentially follow the movements of the user carrying the device and therefore change their associated location.
 The crossing of the range and corresponding topic and content lead to the delivery of the message, in fact, a **match**.

 To facilitate the mobile application development, Matchmore is provided in enhanced Software Development Kits (SDK).